kwonus/Quelle/README.md

 # Quelle
-Quelle is a specification.  the most generic form of the spec is known as Vanilla-Quelle.
+Quelle is a specification.
+The most generic form of the spec is known as Vanilla-Quelle.
 As Quelle is a being proposed as a standard for search across various domains, tailoring for specific domains will inevitable produce various dialects.
 It is recommended that each dialect conform to the Vanilla-Quelle specification.
 A user-manual-of-sorts is provided here:

 [https://github.com/kwonus/Quelle/blob/main/VanillaQuelle.md](https://github.com/kwonus/Quelle/blob/main/Vanilla-Quelle.md)